GoogleCloudPlatform/community/tutorials/appengine-serve-machine-learning-model/index.md

             STANDARD: 1000
   ```

-  This configurations declares a metric `modelserve-predict` and sets its limit to 1000 units per minutes per project.
+  This configurations declares a metric `modelserve-predict` and sets its limit to 1000 units per minute per project.

-  To specify the paths to which requests will be counted towards this metric, we add the following in the `paths` field:
+  Only requests to specified paths are counted towards this metric.
+Specify these paths by adding the following in the `paths` field:

   ```yaml
   paths: